You could potentially get rid of up to 29% of your unsecured debts.

 - Uninformative website.
 It’s difficult to find basic information online, like minimum debt amounts or the types of fees to expect.

 - A little too eager to make promises.
 Debt settlement is risky business, so it raises some red flags when we hear what sound like promises on the fee percentages you’ll see — or anything really — without lots of qualification.

 Compare more debt relief companies

 What exactly is Debtmerica?

 Debtmerica is a debt settlement company that negotiates with your creditors to reduce the debt you owe and pay it off all at once.
 It was founded in 2006 by two recent graduates of Wharton Business School who wanted a more effective solution for resolving debt than credit counseling or bankruptcy.
+It recently teamed up with World Financial Group (WFG) to offer debt management services to its clients as well.
 It’s also accredited by the main industry associations.

 Debtmerica could be more comfortable for people who don’t like spending too much time online but love talking with people on the phone.
-What it lacks on its site is more than made up for through its customer service.
+What it lacks on its site is more than made up for through its customer service line.

 Reviewers praise its customer service for making such a complicated process easy to understand — though some wish consultants would check in more often.

 Complaints are mild at best and mostly relate to problems you might run into with any debt settlement company.
-One was miffed that they weren’t told settled debt counts as taxable income (that’s one of the few things Debtmerica clarifies on its site now).
-Another customer was upset that Debtmerica can’t offer legal representation in the event that you’re sued (most debt settlement companies don’t).
+One was miffed that they weren’t told settled debt counts as taxable income — that’s one of the few things Debtmerica clarifies on its website now.
+Another customer was upset that Debtmerica can’t offer legal representation in the event that you’re sued — most debt settlement companies don’t.
 A third forgot to consider interest his debt would accrue while enrolled in the program, resulting in an unpleasant surprise.